You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 US Patents and Regulatory Information for RUBRACA

-RUBRACA is protected by nineteen US patents and one FDA Regulatory Exclusivity.
+RUBRACA is protected by nineteen US patents.

 Generics may enter earlier, or later, based on new patent filings, patent extensions, patent invalidation, early generic licensing, generic entry preferences, and other factors.